Bastardkb/bastardkb.github.io/bg_charybdis/05diodes.md

 From now on, we will refer to this plate as the "Left PCB".

-# Left side - Plate - installing the diodes
+## Left side - Plate - installing the diodes

 Just like previously, install the 3-legged diodes.

+# Left side - thumb cluster
-# Left side - thumb cluster - required parts
+## Left side - thumb cluster - required parts

 ![](../assets/pics/guides/charybdis/20.jpg)